Questions and Answers

 What can I expect during my interview day?

-What are the advantages and disadvantages to general sign-out?
+What are the advantages and disadvantages to general surgical pathology sign-out?

 How many pathology specimens are processed per year?